 Action Lead Timescale Action taken by Directorate / Division 8.2 What are the key actions identified as a result of completing the EHIA?
+Applying the procedure fairly and consistently People & OD Ongoing Providing support and guidance to managers and staff People & OD Ongoing Ensure the procedure is translated and accessible to all employees in both Welsh and English.
+People & OD Following procedure approval prior to publication

 Action Lead Timescale Action taken by Directorate / Division 8.3 Is a more comprehensive Equalities Impact Assessment or Health Impact Assessment required?
 This means thinking about relevance and proportionality to the Equality Act and asking: is the impact significant enough that a more formal and full consultation is required?
+No requirement for a more comprehensive Equalities Impact Assessment or Health Impact Assessment at this time.

 Action Lead Timescale Action taken by Directorate / Division 8.4 What are the next steps?
-Some suggestions:-Decide whether the strategy policy, plan, procedure and/service proposal: continues unchanged as there are no significant negative impacts adjusts to account for the negative impacts continues despite potential for adverse impact or missed opportunities to advance equality (set out the justifications for doing so) stops.
+Some suggestions:- Decide whether the strategy policy, plan, procedure and/service proposal: continues unchanged as there are no significant negative impacts adjusts to account for the negative impacts continues despite potential for adverse impact or missed opportunities to advance equality (set out the justifications for doing so) stops.
 Have your strategy, policy, plan, procedure and/or service proposal approved Publish your report of this impact assessment Monitor and review